The Supreme Court is the most conservative in 90 years

 Yet another hot-button social issue that the court has accepted for review is framed as a free-speech case, but is also a test of the right to discriminate against LGBTQ members of the public in commercial services.
 At issue is whether a woman who designs websites for weddings can refuse to work for for same-sex couples.

 If this term's past is prologue, there are seemingly endless questions about where the court might go next.
 The majority opinion in the abortion case, written by Justice Samuel Alito, is based on reasoning also included in the court's precedents on same-sex marriage, the rights of couples to use and have access to contraception, and even the rights of interracial couples to marry.
-And while Alito sought to rebut any notion that those decisions are in jeopardy, he mocked a previous abortion decision that used was based in part on some of those decisions.
+And while Alito sought to rebut any notion that those decisions are in jeopardy, his abortion opinion mocked a previous abortion decision that was based in part on those very decisions.

 Unanswered questions